lukehedger/lambda-strategy-pattern/README.md

 This will also print live logs from the function to stdout.

-NOTE: You can view live logs from the function (without running CDK watch mode) by running `aws logs tail /aws/lambda/bun-lambda --follow`
+NOTE: You can view live logs from the function (without running CDK watch mode) by running `aws logs tail /aws/lambda/strategy-pattern --follow`

 ### Test

-To test the deployed function, run `curl -X POST -H "Content-Type: application/json" -d '{"test": true}' <API_GATEWAY_URL>`
+To test the deployed function, run `curl -X POST -H "Content-Type: application/json" -d '{"type": "scheme"}' <API_GATEWAY_URL>`